kobfolson/building-energy-prediction/README.md

 # building-energy-prediction

-This is  the practical implementation for data preparation, modelling and visualisation of data that cam be obtained from: https://drive.google.com/file/d/1qmfnSTE3LoFkyEgW5EOsEQJJm6SrvADg/view?usp=sharing
+This is  the practical implementation for data preparation, modelling and visualisation of data that can be obtained from: https://drive.google.com/file/d/1qmfnSTE3LoFkyEgW5EOsEQJJm6SrvADg/view?usp=sharing

 ###  Setting Up a Python Virtual Environment for Your ML Project